-About 6 years ago, I went on a pretty serious exercise regimen, and felt that if I had a stationary exercise bike I’d get great use out of it, so naturally I went off to a large box Exercise Store, and bought one of the dumber wastes of money in my life, a $1000 exercise bike.
+Many years ago, I went on a pretty serious exercise regimen.
+I felt that if I had a stationary exercise bike I’d get significant use out of it.
+I went off to a large box Exercise Store and bought a $1000 exercise bike.
+It proved to be one of the dumbest purchases of my monetary career.

-This baby was all-singing all-dancing, programmable, with magnetic thingies and other stuff (the only thing it didn’t do was make me sit on it and force me to exercise, which would have been the best idea).
+It was all-singing, all-dancing, and programmable, with magnetic and other things.
+The only thing it didn’t do was make me sit on it and force me to exercise.
+This would have been the best option to get.

-I did use it for a while, stopped, and then when I went back to it, it was broken.
-It started working again after a while and then finally died completely (naturally completely out of the warranty period).
+I used it for a while, stopped, and then when I returned to it, it was broken.
+It started working again after a time and then died ultimately (naturally out of the warranty period).
 Here I sat with $1000 worth of useless exercise equipment (that I had to throw out), and a middle-aged paunch.

-My frustration with myself is that I got “sold” something that I knew I didn’t need (a ludicrously expensive exercise bike) when all I needed was a generic bike.
+My frustration with myself is that I got “sold” something that I knew I didn’t need.
+All I needed was a generic bike.

-The best part of the story is that 2 years ago I finally decided to get another stationary exercise bike, found it on Kajiji, bought it for $100 and it does more than the $1000 carbuncle that I bought so long ago.
-I had to drive to hell and gone to get this replacement bike, but I got what I needed and it still works today.
+The best part of the story is that 2 years ago I finally decided to get another stationary exercise bike.
+I found it on Kajiji, bought it for $100 and it does more than the $1000 carbuncle.
+I had to drive a long way to get the replacement bike, but I got what I needed.
+See the Epilogue for more.